DeepSweeter/Implementation-of-AM2940/README.md

-Proiect: Implementare in Verilog AM2940
+Project: Implementation of AM2940 circuit in Verilog.